EARLY BIRD DISCOUNTS NOW AVAILABLE

 Amazingly, no international travel company has ever publicly published their carbon measurements before, as far as we know.
 We believe that must change, quickly.
 So we’re openly sharing the method we used in the hope that other companies will be able to more easily follow suit and build on what we've done so far.
 You'll find it all here.

-Whilst no prior experience is needed, a reasonable level of general fitness is required - you'll be cycling, hiking and kayaking at different points across the itinerary between 2 and 4 hours in duration and using different muscle groups.
+Whilst no prior experience is needed, a reasonable level of general fitness is required – you'll be cycling, hiking and kayaking at different points across the itinerary for between two and four hours in duration and using different muscle groups.
 The cycling in Bangkok will be relaxed and makes a good acclimatisation activity.
 The hiking within the itinerary will be through jungle and tropical foliage, and although not at high altitude or on difficult terrain, the heat, humidity and possible rain will mean you need to be prepared.
-The 1237 steps up to the Golden Buddha and Tiger Cave Temple are no mean feat.
+The 1200+ steps up to the Golden Buddha and Tiger Cave Temple are no mean feat.
 Kayaking on inland waters will be gentle, although on tidal waters amid mangroves or when sea kayaking, the paddling will be a little more challenging.
+You can read our article on Discovering Thailand Beyond the Backpacker Trail to get an idea of what this trip is like.

 Sure can!
 Over 70% of our travellers travel solo, it’s a great way to meet like-minded people.